 Sowing and Growing Runner Beans

-Runner beans - a type of pole bean - were traditionally planted atop filled-in trenches dug the previous autumn and stocked with well-rotted manure or shredded newspaper.
+Runner beans were traditionally planted atop filled-in trenches dug the previous autumn and stocked with well-rotted manure or shredded newspaper.
 Kitchen waste will work too, because the main reason for doing this is to provide a deep, moist root run that will help runner beans to resist drought.
 Drought is a major enemy of beans, so avoid this at all costs.

 Start sowing runner beans in spring and keep sowing every couple of weeks until early summer to spread out the harvest.
 Exactly when to sow will depend on your climate, so check out our Garden Planner for customized advice.
 The earliest seeds can be sown in modules or seed trays in a greenhouse, tunnel or on a sunny windowsill for transplanting later on.